koendv/paste_dispenser/README.md

 A foot pedal switch has the advantage that it frees up a hand.
 Using a foot switch is also more stable; when pushing a button on the dispenser itself the syringe always moves a little bit.

-Suitable foot pedals are [Adafruit product ID 423](https://www.adafruit.com/product/423) and [Sparkfun COM-11192](https://www.sparkfun.com/products/11192).
+Suitable foot pedals are [Adafruit product ID 423](https://www.adafruit.com/product/423) and [Sparkfun COM-11192](https://www.sparkfun.com/products/11192), and their equivalents at ebay and aliexpress.

-These foot pedal switches, also for sale at ebay and aliexpress, are simple on/off switches, normally open.
+These foot pedal switches are simple on/off switches, normally open.
 Speed controller foot pedals with a potentiometer will **not** work.

 ## Display

 The display shows the motor speed.

-The OLED display is a generic OLED module 0.91" diagonal, 128x32 pixel, I2C, SSD1306 as found on ebay, aliexpress and [others](https://www.google.com/search?q=OLED+module+0.91%22+128x32+I2C+SSD1306+price).
+The OLED display is a generic OLED module 0.91" diagonal, 128x32 pixel, I2C, SSD1306, as found on ebay, aliexpress and [others](https://www.google.com/search?q=OLED+module+0.91%22+128x32+I2C+SSD1306+price).
 Before buying, check the module has a 4-pin connection - GND, VCC, SDA, SCK - and uses a SSD1306 controller.
 The display *ought* not to touch any of the components below, but I put a bit of Kaptan tape on the back of the display, just to make sure.

 The board also has a LED which blinks faster when the motor runs faster.